furkleindustries/accelerator-core/src/components/Permutation/Permutation.md

-# OneOf
+# Permutation

-A component which takes a single element from the `children` array at random.
+A component which presents a permutation (a shuffled copy) of the pieces of input content.

 ## Example